Lower bounds for incidences: The space of point-line pairs

 In the next lemma we show that the branching functions have a submodularity property.
-Later we use this fact to deduce the crucial direction set inequalities needed for our proof.
+Later we use this fact to deduce the crucial direction set inequalities needed for our proof. \begin{lemma}[Submodularity] Let $\mb X$ be $(m, T)$-uniform and let $f$ be the branching function.
+Let $a, b \in \ms D_m$ and let $\max(a,b)$ and $\min(a,b)$ denote the coordinate-wise $\max$ and $\min$ of the tuples.
+It follows automatically that $\max(a,b) \in \ms D_m$, assume in addition that $\min(a,b) \in \ms D_m$.
+Then